Parks & Recreation Master Plan Update

 Growth.
 Town keeps approving new apartment, housing and commercial structures without any regard for our current traffic problem.
 We can’t get out of our neighborhoods, can’t make left turn in or out of commercial centers.
 If the town needed to evacuate for any reason it would result in gridlock worst than what we are currently experience.
 It is ludicrous.

-Joanie Arteta 5 months ago
+Joanie Arteta over 1 year ago